 Two-course roast dinner

 Who wants to cook after a great day exploring the gorge or a day driving in to get here.
-Our scrumptious two-course spit roast dinners are now available on Tuesday, Wednesday, Thursday, Saturday & Sunday, and these are a popular (and social) night out.
-All you need to do is BYO cutlery, plates and bowls for a hearty feed.
+Our scrumptious two-course spit roast dinners are now available on Tuesday, Thursday & Sunday, and these are a popular (and social) night out.
+All you need to do is bring your own cutlery, plates and bowls for a hearty feed.
 A selection of beer, wine and soft drink is available from our general store prior to dinner.
 Advance bookings are essential, so be sure to secure your spot as our dinners are super popular and great value.

 $25 per adult, $15 per child, infants sitting on parents’ lap – no charge

-Gluten-free & vegetarian options available, please advise when booking
+Vegetarian (spinach & feta in filo) and Gluten-free options available, please advise when booking

 Part of your Taka time experience surely has to be our social Bush bar.
 At 4pm daily, enjoy a drink & free nibblies with family & friends out on the deck and share stories about your time exploring the gorge or travelling our amazing country.
 A fun afternoon for you to relax & unwind.